 Abstract-The efficient distribution of stored information has become a major concern in the Internet which has increasingly become a vehicle for the transport of stored video.
 Because of the highly heterogeneous access to the Internet, researchers and engineers have argued for layered encoded video.
-In this paper, we investigate delivering layered encoded video using caches.
-Based on the stochastic knapsack theory, we develop a model for the layered video caching problem.
-We propose heuristics to determine which videos and which layers in the videos should be cached in order to maximize the revenue from the streaming service.
+In this paper we investigate delivering layered encoded video using caches.
+Based on a stochastic knapsack model we develop a model for the layered video caching problem.
+We propose heuristics to determine which videos and which layers in the videos should be cached.
 We evaluate the performance of our heuristics through extensive numerical experiments.
-We find that, for typical scenarios, the revenue increases nearly logarithmically with the cache size and linearly with the link bandwidth that connects the cache to the origin servers.
-We also consider service models with request queuing and negotiations about the delivered stream quality and find that both extensions provide only small revenue increases.
+We also consider two intuitive extensions to the initial problem.